sariabuqoura/CISSP/README.md

      * must be be conusingly similar to another trademark
      * shouldnt be descriptive of the goods and services
  * Patnets
+   * Desgin patents
+   * Utility patents
-   * protect the intellectual property if the inventors.
+   * protect the intellectual property of the inventors.
    * provide period of 20 years, from the time of invention
+   * at the end of patent exclusivity period, the invention is in the public use.
+   * invention must be
+     * invention must be New
+     * invenction must be useful
+     * invention must not be abvious, (cup to collect rain water)
+     *
  * Trade secerts